JoshCode25/mythic-circus/README.md

 # Card Abilities:

-Mischeivous Gnome: When sent on stage, the active player may attack another player.
+**Mischeivous Gnome**: When sent on stage, the active player may attack one other player.
+Attack (1)

-Goblin: When sent on stage, the active player may choose to discard 1 card from hand and draw 1 from their deck.
+**Goblin**: When sent on stage, the active player may choose to discard 1 card from hand and draw 1 from their deck.

-Golem: When sent to labor, the active player draws 1 card from their deck - may only be sent to labor.
+**Golem**: When sent to labor, the active player draws 1 card from their deck - may only be sent to labor.

-Mermaid: When sent on stage, the active player may place 1 card from their discard pile on top of their deck - may only be sent on stage.
+**Mermaid**: When sent on stage, the active player may place 1 card from their discard pile on top of their deck - may only be sent on stage.

-Faun: This worker's performance value is increased by ever other active performer.
+**Faun**: This worker's performance value is increased by ever other active performer.
 (5 total workers on stage => Faun's performance value = 4)

-Werewolf: When sent on stage, the active player may attack another player.
+**Werewolf**: When sent on stage, the active player may attack one other player.
+Attack (1)

-Minotaur: This card requires two attacks to be injured.
+**Minotaur**: This card requires two attacks to be injured.
 These do not _refresh_ between turns.

-Fairy: When sent on stage, the active player may choose 1 card from their discard pile, with a hire cost less than 4, and send it on stage - the card's ability may be activated (if appropriate).
+**Fairy**: When sent on stage, the active player may choose 1 card from their discard pile, with a hire cost less than 4, and send it on stage - the card's ability may be activated (if appropriate).

-Sphinx: When sent on stage, the active player may draw 2 cards from their deck then discard 2 cards from hand.
+**Sphinx**: When sent on stage, the active player may draw 2 cards from their deck then discard 2 cards from hand.

-Phoenix: Before choosing to perform or pass in Phase 1 (Perform), a player may discard a card from hand to return a Phoenix from their discard into their hand.
+**Phoenix**: Before choosing to perform or pass in Phase 1 (Perform), a player may discard a card from hand to return a Phoenix from their discard into their hand.

-Unicorn: When sent on stage, the active player chooses another player to injur all of their active unicorns.
+**Unicorn**: When sent on stage, the active player chooses another player to injur all of their active unicorns.

 There are several other cards to play with, but I haven't had/taken the time to build them into this repo yet.